top of page

 A series in which I share my own experience of birth places around the Chicagoland area plus the data that we have available.
 There is no one right place to give birth, and the right place for you is the place where you feel safest.
 In this article I'm going to share about my experiences with the midwives at Burr Ridge Birth Center.

-Part 1: Birth Center of Chicago - currently closed
+Part 1: Birth Center of Chicago - reopened December 2025

 Burr Ridge Birth Center Experience